-- I) Transportation: Transportation of victims to receive services and to participate in criminal justice proceedings. - J) Public Awareness: Public awareness and education presentations (including, but not limited to, the development of presentation materials, brochures, newspaper notices, and public service announcements) in schools, community centers, and other public forums that are designed to inform crime victims of specific rights and services and provide them with (or refer them to) services and assistance. - K) Transitional Housing: Transition housing for victims (generally, those who have a particular need for such housing, and who cannot safely return to their previous housing, due to circumstances of their victimization), including, but not limited to, travel, rental assistance, security deposits, utilities, and other costs incidental to the relocation to such housing, as well as voluntary support services such as childcare and counseling. - L) Relocation services: Including, but not limited to, reasonable moving expenses, security deposits on housing, rental expenses, and utility startup costs.
+J) Public Awareness - presentations (including, but not limited, the development of presentation materials, brochures, newspaper notices, and public service announcements) in schools, community centers, and other public forums that are designed to inform crime victims of specific rights and services and provide them with (or refer them to) services and assistance.

+The State of Arkansas is looking to expand the Transitional Housing and Relocation Services provided to victims.
+Applicants with experience serving survivors of crime within these areas are encouraged to apply for VOCA funding to expand their service delivery.

+- K) Transitional Housing Services for victims (generally, those who have a particular need for such housing, and who cannot safely return to their previous housing, due to circumstances caused by their victimization), including, but not limited to:

+- travel

+- rental assistance

+- security deposits

+- utilities

+- other costs incidental to the relocation to such housing

+- as well as voluntary support services such as childcare and counseling

+L) Relocation services for victims (generally, one-time expenses for those who have a particular need for housing, and who cannot safely return to their previous housing, due to circumstances caused by their victimization), including, but not limited to:

+- reasonable moving expenses

+- security deposits on housing;

+- rental expenses

+- utility startup costs